kdeldycke/awesome-engineering-team-management/README.md

 * [Adaptation vs adaptability](https://people.clas.ufl.edu/ulan/files/Conrad.pdf) - There is a spectrum between perfect efficiency and being completely flexible.
 This article explores ecosystems and the flows of material and energy between different organisms within the ecosystem. ([hinted by HN comment](https://news.ycombinator.com/item?id=20963513))
 * [hacker-laws](https://github.com/dwmkerr/hacker-laws) - Laws, Theories, Principles and Patterns that developers will find useful.
 * [It’s Not Enough to Be Right—You Also Have to Be Kind](https://forge.medium.com/its-not-enough-to-be-right-you-also-have-to-be-kind-b8814111fe1) - `It’s harder to be kind than clever.`, or put another way by Abraham Joshua Heschel: `When I was young, I used to admire intelligent people; as I grow older, I admire kind people.`.
-* [HiPPO FAQ](http://bitly.com/HIPPOExplained) - HiPPO stands for `HIghest Paid Person's Opinion`, a trait of dysfonctional culture, in which power politics trumps data.
+* [HiPPO FAQ](http://bitly.com/HIPPOExplained) - HiPPO stands for `Highest Paid Person's Opinion`, a trait of dysfunctional culture, in which power politics trumps data.

 ## Cognitive Tools